 Services (mainly commerce, tourism and financial services) currently account for more than three-quarters of GDP.
 It is widely recognised that further structural and micro-economic reforms are needed to reduce constraints to growth (for instance, Lebanon suffers from chronic electricity shortages, and corruption is acknowledged by the government to be a problem).

 The Australian-Lebanese population plays an important role in the bilateral relationship.
 According to the 2011 census, there were over 76,000 Lebanese-born residents in Australia and an estimated 200,000 people who claim Lebanese ancestry.
-Prominent Australians of Lebanese descent include HE Dr Marie Bashir, Former Governor of New South Wales, the Hon Steve Bracks, former Premier of Victoria, and Hazem El Masri, former star player with the Canterbury-Bankstown Bulldogs rugby league team.
-Approximately 20,000-25,000 Australian passport holders normally reside in Lebanon; this number increases by several thousand during summer.
+Prominent Australians of Lebanese descent include Professor the Hon Dame Marie Bashir AD ,CVO, former Governor of New South Wales; the Hon Steve Bracks AC, former Premier of Victoria; and Hazem El Masri, former star player with the Canterbury-Bankstown Bulldogs rugby league team.
+Approximately 20,000-25,000 Australian passport holders normally reside in Lebanon; this number increases by several thousand during Lebanon’s summer.

 Lebanon is coping with an enormous influx of refugees fleeing the conflict in neighbouring Syria.
 There are now over a million Syrian refugees in Lebanon, equivalent to a quarter of the population.
-Australia has provided more than $213 million in response to the humanitarian crisis in Syria.
+Australia has provided more than $213 million in response to the humanitarian crisis in Syria since 2011.
 Of this, $125.7 million has gone to support refugees and their host communities in neighbouring countries, including Lebanon.
-In 2014, Australia provided $20 million to the No Lost Generation strategy to improve access to education for refugee and host community children in Lebanon and Jordan.
-In 2015, Australia committed over $54 million to the Syria response, including $8 million announced at the third international donor conference in Kuwait to support refugees and their host communities in Lebanon.
-At the Syria Donors Conference in London in February 2016, Australia pledged $25 million in humanitarian assistance in response to the Syria and Iraq crises, including $16 million to countries in the region hosting Syrian refugees.
+In 2016, Australia announced an additional $220 million package of assistance over three years in response to the Syria crisis.
+This package includes at least $54.5 million in assistance to Syrian refugees and vulnerable host communities in Lebanon.
+This assistance will focus on immediate humanitarian needs, protection from sexual violence, access to education and livelihoods opportunities.
+The package complements Australia’s previous contributions, including $20 million allocated to the No Lost Generation strategy in 2014 to improve access to education for refugee and host community children in Jordan and Lebanon.

 Australia contributed more than $24 million for post-conflict assistance in 2006-07, and provided assistance specifically for demining activities from 2011-13.
 Assistance is also provided for small-scale activities through the Direct Aid Program.
-Australia also provides funding to support a range of United Nations activities in Lebanon (see below).
+Beyond humanitarian funding, Australia also provides support to a range of United Nations activities in Lebanon (see below).

 Support for United Nations activities in Lebanon

 A number of UN agencies are active in Lebanon, and receive support from Australia.
 Since 1956, and continuing to the present day, the Australian Defence Force has provided military observers as part of the United Nations Truce Supervision Organisation (UNTSO), which operates in Lebanon (as well as a number of other countries in the Middle East).
-Twelve ADF members are currently posted in Israel and Lebanon as part of UNTSO.
+Twelve ADF members are currently deployed on Operational Paladin in Israel and Lebanon as part of UNTSO.

-Australia contributes funds to UNRWA, the United Nations agency responsible for Palestine refugees in the Middle East, which has significant programs in Lebanon where an estimated 450,000 Palestinian refugees reside.
-Australia has contributed to UNRWA every year since 1951 and currently has a $90 million partnership framework (2011-16) in place.
-In 20115-16 Australia will provide $19.3 million in core funding to UNRWA.
+Australia contributes funds to UNRWA, the United Nations agency responsible for Palestinian refugees in the Middle East, which has significant programs in Lebanon where some 450,000 registered Palestinian refugees reside.
+Australia has contributed to UNRWA every year since 1951 and currently has an $80 million strategic partnership framework (2016-20) in place.
+In 2016-17, Australia will provide $20 million in core funding to UNRWA.

 Australia's stance on Hizballah